rpax/MASSIS/_tutorials/04-bigger-environment-and-multiple-agents.md

 ---
-title : "Creating a MASSIS Application.
-Bigger environment and multiple agents"
+title : "Bigger environment and multiple agents"
 ---

 This is the continuation of the [Third tutorial](/tutorials/03-defining-a-simple-behavior).
 In this tutorial, we will improve the environment and we will add more agents to the simulation.